DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 But whatever concept, or product wins, and its widely adopted will have a lot to gain.

-Personally, that I have many cameras, probably would favour a product that I can simply snap and go.
-For me having the holes on the bottom to access the contacts is a no brainer and don't feel that doing that breaks the "magic"
+Personally, that I have many cameras, probably would favor a product that I can simply snap and go.
+For me having the holes on the bottom to access the contacts is a no brainier and don't feel that doing that breaks the "magic"

 Ideally the perfect battery would be "invisible" but space is tight inside the camera.

-### Dr. Land's aproach
+### Dr. Land's approach

 But sometimes you just have to look to the old Polaroid to find the solution of current problems.